wilsonmar/LoadRunner/gapi-lr-starter/README.md

-This script is intented for guided used during on-site live hands-on courses at StarWest, StarEast, and elsewhere.
+This script is intended for instructor-guided use during on-site live hands-on courses at StarWest, StarEast, and elsewhere.

-The preference is to place documentation in the script itself rather than in external documents.
+The preference here is to place documentation in the script itself rather than in external documents.

-This repo's name includes <strong>starter</strong> because it contains use of many of the constructs needed in real scripts in productive use:
+This repo's name includes <strong>starter</strong> because it contains examples of how to code many of the constructs needed in advanced scripts in productive use:

  * VTS (Virtual Table Server) provided within LoadRunner.
  * A library of utility functions.
- * Use of Google JWT (Java Web Tokens)
+ * Example use of Google JWT (Java Web Tokens)

 CAUTION: Although the example script here is meant for stress testing, the script in this repo should not be run by more than one virtual users over more than a few seconds because it accesses a production site with usage limits.
 That's the setting in the scenario file in the Scenario folder within this script.